eerohele/useless/README.md

                     :main-opts  ["-m" "useless.cli"]}}
 ```

-Then, you can Run Useless like this:
+Then, you can run Useless like this:

 ```bash
 $ clj -A:useless